 Prospecting lists are lists of potential customers, usually in the form of datasheets, used to establish the first customer contact and guide each lead through the qualification process.

-These lists are used to establish a solid client base, actively reach out to potential customers, and look for ways to develop a professional relationship.
+These lists are used to establish a solid client base, actively reach out to potential customers, and look for ways to develop a professional relationships.
 Once sales reps establish contact with prospects, they’re then qualified and turned into leads.

 Good quality data is vital for prospecting lists since it can help prioritize prospects and ensure the lead and contact data are valid and up to date.
 This ensures sales teams are only reaching out to active prospects.